htcondor/htcondor/docs/man-pages/condor_submit.rst

     :index:`cron_day_of_month<single: cron_day_of_month; submit commands>`
  cron_day_of_month = <Cron-evaluated Day>
     The set of days of the month for which a deferral time applies.
-The HTCondor User’s manual section on Time Scheduling for Job Execution has further details.
+The HTCondor User's manual section on Time Scheduling for Job Execution has further details.
     :index:`cron_day_of_week<single: cron_day_of_week; submit commands>`
  cron_day_of_week = <Cron-evaluated Day>
     The set of days of the week for which a deferral time applies.
-The HTCondor User’s manual section on Time Scheduling for Job Execution has further details. :index:`cron_hour<single: cron_hour; submit commands>` cron_hour = <Cron-evaluated Hour>
+The HTCondor User's manual section on Time Scheduling for Job Execution has further details. :index:`cron_hour<single: cron_hour; submit commands>` cron_hour = <Cron-evaluated Hour>
     The set of hours of the day for which a deferral time applies.
-The HTCondor User’s manual section on Time Scheduling for Job Execution has further details. :index:`cron_minute<single: cron_minute; submit commands>` cron_minute = <Cron-evaluated Minute>
+The HTCondor User's manual section on Time Scheduling for Job Execution has further details. :index:`cron_minute<single: cron_minute; submit commands>` cron_minute = <Cron-evaluated Minute>
     The set of minutes within an hour for which a deferral time applies.
-    The HTCondor User’s manual section on Time Scheduling for Job Execution has further details.
+    The HTCondor User's manual section on Time Scheduling for Job Execution has further details.
     :index:`cron_month<single: cron_month; submit commands>`
  cron_month = <Cron-evaluated Month>
     The set of months within a year for which a deferral time applies.
-    The HTCondor User’s manual section on Time Scheduling for Job Execution has further details.
+    The HTCondor User's manual section on Time Scheduling for Job Execution has further details.
     :index:`cron_prep_time<single: cron_prep_time; submit commands>`
  cron_prep_time = <ClassAd Integer Expression>
     Analogous to
     **deferral_prep_time**\ :index:`deferral_prep_time<single: deferral_prep_time; submit commands>`.
-    The number of seconds prior to a job’s deferral time that the job may be matched and sent to an execution machine.
+    The number of seconds prior to a job's deferral time that the job may be matched and sent to an execution machine.
     :index:`cron_window<single: cron_window; submit commands>`
  cron_window = <ClassAd Integer Expression>